ibm-cloud-docs/watson-knowledge-studio/team.md

 - **HumanAnnotator**

     Human annotators are typically subject matter experts who reviews documents from a specific domain to identify entities and relationships of interest to the domain.
 These users interact with the application in a limited way.
-They use the Ground Truth Editor to annotate a set of documents that have been assigned to them.
+They use the ground truth editor to annotate a set of documents that have been assigned to them.

 - **ProjectManager**